Vomiting: Mallory–Weiss tear

 Repeated or profuse vomiting may cause erosions to the esophagus or small tears in the esophageal mucosa (Mallory–Weiss tear).
 This may become apparent if fresh red blood is mixed with vomit after several episodes.

 Dentistry

-Recurrent vomiting, such as observed in bulimia nervosa, may lead to the destruction of the tooth enamel due to the acidity of the vomit.
+Recurrent vomiting, such as observed in bulimia nervosa or more rarely anorexia nervosa, may lead to the destruction of the tooth enamel due to the acidity of the vomit.
 Digestive enzymes can also have a negative effect on oral health, by degrading the tissue of the gums.

 Pathophysiology

 Receptors on the floor of the fourth ventricle of the brain represent a chemoreceptor trigger zone, known as the area postrema, stimulation of which can lead to vomiting.
 The area postrema is a circumventricular organ and as such lies outside the blood–brain barrier; it can therefore be stimulated by blood-borne drugs that can stimulate vomiting or inhibit it.

 There are various sources of input to the vomiting center: